-Project #1: Non-Darwinian dynamics in drug resistance.
+Project #1: Non-Darwinian dynamics affecting tumor immunity and drug resistance.

 - What are the genetic features of non-CSC that enable quick adaptation to a drug tolerant phenotype?

 - How can we employ mathematical modeling to study population dynamics in the context of non-Darwinian drug resistance, and what tools to we need to validate these predictions experimentally?

 - How does spatial heterogeneity contribute to phenotypic dynamics under drug pressure?
 And how does the stroma affect these transitions?
 Can they be targeted pharmacologically?

 Project #2: Interrogating the role of metabolism in acquired drug resistance.